How to write a text - a plan may become necessary

 (Schneider, W. (1988).
 Deutsch für Kenner.
 Die neue Stilkunde.
 Hamburg: Gruner + Jahr, p.
 40 u.
 41)

-A text is interesting if it offers the reader something new that is important to him.
-It is pleasant when the reader feels entertained.
-And it is inspiring when the reader is made to use his imagination.
+A text is interesting if it offers the reader something new and useful.
+It is pleasant to read if its statements are logically arranged (a text may also contain unpleasant statements).
+And it is stimulating if readers are encouraged to use their imagination.

 When is a text easy to understand?

-Based on their research findings, Hamburg psychologists have found four characteristics that make a text easy to understand:
+Through their research, psychologists from Hamburg have identified four characteristics that make a text easy to understand:

 1. Simplicity